Prajwalkhandait109/Diabetic_Retinopathy_detection/README.md

 ### Prerequisites

-- Python 3.7 or higher
+- Python 3.9 or higher
 - pip (Python package manager)

 ### Installation Steps

 1. Clone the repository or download the project files

-2. Create and activate a virtual environment (recommended):
+2. Alternatively to the scripts, create and activate a virtual environment (recommended):
    ```
-   python -m venv venv
+   python -m venv .venv
-   venv\Scripts\activate  # On Windows
+   .venv\Scripts\activate  # On Windows
    ```

 3. Install the required dependencies: